Topics: Manufacturing and Materials Additive manufacturing , Design processes

-Additive manufacturing (AM), with origins in the 1980s, has only more recently emerged as a manufacturing process of choice for functional part production, adding to the suite of choices a designer has available when designing a part for manufacturing.
+Additive manufacturing (AM), is a manufacturing process of choice for functional part production, adding to the suite of choices a designer has available when designing a part for manufacturing.
 Like other traditional processes like casting and machining, AM has its set of constraints.
 An added layer of complexity comes from the fact that there are several different AM processes, and some of the design constraints are process-specific.
 On the other hand, AM offers a range of opportunities in design freedom and mass customization as well as in cost and lead time reduction in some cases.
 Today, it is essential for designers to embrace AM as a possible manufacturing method to ensure their products are competitive and also to unlock the design innovation that AM enables.

 *SAE International is authorized by IACET to offer CEUs for this course.